jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 To configure the relay settings, you will need any of the following rule actions:

--   `socks5.onBindRequest.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
+-   `socks.onBindRequest.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
--   `socks5.onBindRequest.relayIdleTimeout`: Specifies the timeout in
+-   `socks.onBindRequest.relayIdleTimeout`: Specifies the timeout in
 milliseconds on relaying no data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
--   `socks5.onConnectRequest.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
+-   `socks.onConnectRequest.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
--   `socks5.onConnectRequest.relayIdleTimeout`: Specifies the timeout in
+-   `socks.onConnectRequest.relayIdleTimeout`: Specifies the timeout in
 milliseconds on relaying no data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
--   `socks5.onRequest.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
+-   `socks.onRequest.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
--   `socks5.onRequest.relayIdleTimeout`: Specifies the timeout in
+-   `socks.onRequest.relayIdleTimeout`: Specifies the timeout in
 milliseconds on relaying no data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
--   `socks5.onUdpAssociateRequest.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
+-   `socks.onUdpAssociateRequest.relayBufferSize`: Specifies the buffer size in bytes for relaying the data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
--   `socks5.onUdpAssociateRequest.relayIdleTimeout`: Specifies the timeout in
+-   `socks.onUdpAssociateRequest.relayIdleTimeout`: Specifies the timeout in
 milliseconds on relaying no data (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))

 These rule actions can be used with the following rule conditions:

 -   `clientAddress`
--   `socks5.method`
+-   `socks.method`
--   `socks5.reply.serverBoundAddress`
+-   `socks.reply.serverBoundAddress`
--   `socks5.reply.serverBoundPort`
+-   `socks.reply.serverBoundPort`
--   `socks5.request.command`
+-   `socks.request.command`
--   `socks5.request.desiredDestinationAddress`
+-   `socks.request.desiredDestinationAddress`
--   `socks5.request.desiredDestinationPort`
+-   `socks.request.desiredDestinationPort`
--   `socks5.secondReply.serverBoundAddress`
+-   `socks.secondReply.serverBoundAddress`
--   `socks5.secondReply.serverBoundPort`
+-   `socks.secondReply.serverBoundPort`
--   `socks5.user`
+-   `socks.user`
 -   `socksServerAddress`

 Command line example: